pedrojlucas/udacityproject3/README.md

 ### Access

-I have downloaded the dataset from Kaggle to my github account and I have added it to this project repository so it is not needed to have a Kaggle account and the dataset can be accessed the in two ways:
+I have downloaded the dataset from Kaggle to my github account and I have added it to this project repository so it is not needed to have a Kaggle account and the dataset can be accessed then in two ways:

-1.- The dataset file can be downloaded with the rest of the files from the github repository and then uploaded to Azure ML account folder where it can be accessed and generate a Dataset in Azure.
+1.- The dataset file can be downloaded with the rest of the files from the github repository and then uploaded to Azure ML account folder where it can be accessed and register the Dataset in Azure.
+2.- Directly accessing the file through http request to https://github.com/pedrojlucas/udacityproject3/blob/main/heart.csv and create a TabularDataset object in Azure ML.

 ## Automated ML
 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment